Introduction to broadcasts

 You should set up an API-triggered broadcast if:

-- you want to send more than one message
+- You want to send more than one message.

-- you want to send custom data with your message(s)
+- You want to send custom data with your message(s).

-- you want to trigger a workflow for a group of people from your backend
+- You want to trigger a workflow for a group of people from your backend.

 API-triggered broadcasts provide a way for you to trigger workflows directly from an outside service and pass custom data to the workflow.
 It’s like an event-triggered campaign but the event can represent a group of people.
 For example, you might trigger a broadcast for people who are interested in an event when tickets go on sale for the event, or students who are interested in a particular online course when registration opens.